glFusion/metatags/README.md

 #### Show tags to Editors?
 By default, the meta auto tag is hidden in the rendered content.
-If this is set to true, then story editors will see the actual meta data when vieing the content.
+If this is set to true, then story editors will see the actual meta data when viewing the content.

 #### Add Author
 To automatically add the author&apos;s name to article pages, select &quot;true&quot; here.
+The metatag will be added at "LOW" priority so that any `[meta:author]` tag will override the author set in the article.

 #### Defaults
-You can create default tags that will appear on *every* page.
+You can create default tags that will appear on *every* page if no autotag is found..
 Add an element with the desired tag name and value.
-Use the actuall meta name value here, not the replacement key from above.
+Use the actual meta name value here, not the replacement key from above.

+Use care with this option as duplicate metatags on your site can hurt rather than help your search engine rankings.

 ##INSTALLATION